PjgZSK/learn/opengl/helloTriangle.md

 * vertex data is a list of 3d coordinates than should form a triangle and is represented using vertex attributes that can contain any data
     we like, but for simplicity's sake let's assume that each vertex consists of just a 3d position and some color value.
 * primitives
-    for opengl to know what to make of your collection of coordinates and color values opengl requires you to hint what kind of render types
+    for OpenGL to know what to make of your collection of coordinates and color values OpenGL requires you to hint what kind of render types
-    you want to form with the data. those hints are called primitives and are gived to opengl while calling ang of the drawing commands.
+    you want to form with the data. those hints are called primitives and are gived to OpenGL while calling ang of the drawing commands.
     some of these hints are GL_POINTS, GL_TRIANGLES and GL_LINE_STRIP.
 * vertex shader :
     vertex shader takes as input a single vertex